M66B/XPrivacyLua/DEFINE.md

 param:getApplicationContext()
 ```

-You can also modify field values in an after function by prefixing the method name with a # character, for example
+You can also modify field values in an *after* function by prefixing the method name with a # character, for example:

 ```JSON
   "methodName": "#SERIAL"
 ```

-Another special case is hooking a method of a field by using the syntax *[field name]:[method name]*, for example
+Another special case is hooking a method of a field using the syntax *[field name]:[method name]*, for example:

 ```JSON
   "methodName": "CREATOR:createFromParcel"
 ```

-An error in the definition, like class or method not found or a compile time or run time error in the Lua script will result in a status bar notification.
+An error in the definition, like class or method not found, or a compile time or run time error in the Lua script will result in a status bar notification.

 Using the companion app you can edit built-in definitions, which will result in making a copy of the definition.
 You could for example enable usage notifications or change returned fake values.